-The interference maps for the FW, SRH, QRH, and HRH, under the conditions described in Table 3, are presented in two orthogonal orientations in Fig. 4, 5, 6, and 7, respectively.
+The interference maps for the FW, SRH, QRH, and HRH, under the conditions described in Table 3, are presented in two orthogonal orientations in Figs. 4, 5, 6, and 7, respectively.
 These figures show the magnetic interference associated with the UAS after the subtraction of the background.

 The interference map of the FW, when powered with a 10 A current, exhibits two large dipolar anomalies in both the north (top) and west (bottom) orientations which remain fixed to the airframe under rotation (Fig. 4).
-The anomalies are centered in the fore and aft of the UAS.
-The position of the fore dipole corresponds with the motor system in the nose of the UAS in the north (north{min}=-127.4 nT) and in the west (west{max/min}=+110.9/-106.3 nT).
+The anomalies are centred in the fore and aft of the UAS.
+The position of the fore dipole corresponds to the motor system in the nose of the UAS in the north (north{min} = $-127.4\,\mathrm{nT}$) and in the west (west{max/min} = +110.9/-106.3 nT).
 Its position overlies the motor battery, ESC, motor, and associated cables.
-The other dipole is located around the tail (north{max/min}=+167.2/-121.1 nT and west{max/min}=+161.2/-153.2 nT) and coincides with the location of 3 servos and the steel supports located in the tail.
-The negative lobe of the tail dipole connects to a negative lobe associated with each wing, possibly associated with the flap and aileron servos (located at 120 cm and 75 cm from each wingtip, respectively) or the steel linkages that connect the servos to the moveable flight surfaces.
+The other dipole is located around the tail (north{max/min} =+167.2/-121.1 nT and west{max/min} = +161.2/-153.2 nT) and coincides with the location of three servos and the steel supports located in the tail.
+The negative lobe of the tail dipole connects to a negative lobe associated with each wing, possibly associated with the flap and aileron servos (located 120 and 75 cm from each wing tip, respectively) or the steel linkages that connect the servos to the moveable flight surfaces.

-The SRH blades were removed for safety and the resulting maximum power draw by the motor was 1.5 A. The interference of the SRH presents a negative single polar anomaly in both mapping orientations.
+The SRH blades were removed for safety, and the resulting maximum power draw by the motor was 1.5 A. The interference of the SRH presents a negative single polar anomaly in both mapping orientations.
 The negative anomaly is not representative of induced interference.
 Due to its symmetrical signature, no conclusion could be drawn regarding intensity changes resulting from airframe rotation (Fig. 5).
-The interference minimum (north{min}=-574.2, west{min}=-566.8 nT) coincides with the centre mast, motor and servo batteries, motor, ESC, servos, and motor controller/receiver and associated cables.
-Since the large negative single pole was generated under low current conditions, it suggests that the source was unrelated to the motor's electrical system.
-Instead, the anomaly could be from the four servos located around the centre mast or the magnetisation of ferromagnetic components also located in the centre mast.
+The interference minimum (north{min} = -574.2, west{min} = -566.8 nT) coincides with the centre mast, motor and servo batteries, motor, ESC, servos, and motor controller/receiver and associated cables.
+As the large negative single pole was generated under low current conditions, it suggests that the source was unrelated to the motor's electrical system.
+Instead, the anomaly could be from the four servos located around the centre mast or the magnetization of ferromagnetic components also located in the centre mast.

-The interference map of the QRH, when powered with a 10 A current, exhibits a positive single polar anomaly $(north{max}=+66.1 \text{ nT}, west{max}=+75.0 \text{ nT})$ which remains fixed to the airframe under rotation (Fig. 6).
+The interference map of the QRH, when powered with a $10\,\mathrm{A}$ current, exhibits a positive single polar anomaly (north{max} = $+66.1\,\mathrm{nT}$, west{max} = $+75.0\,\mathrm{nT}$) which remains fixed to the airframe under rotation (Fig. 6).
 The interference anomaly peaks at the centre of the body but displays some amplification along the conductive aluminum arms.
 The anomaly does not follow one arm, forming a triangular shape.
 This lower interference in one arm could be a result of different wire twisting or an issue with this particular motor.
-In general, the field is not associated with the motors but appears to be from a single source located at the centre of the UAS where the battery, ferromagnetic fasteners in the battery carrier, and the motor controller/receiver are located.
+In general, the field is not associated with the motors but appears to be from a single source located at the centre of the